jrnd-io/jr-website/content/docs/Docker/_index.md

 ### Multi-Arch Build

-You can also build multiarch images, in this case for linux
+You can also build multiarch images, in this case for both amd64 and arm64

 ```bash
 # Create the local builder